patrickromo1/datavant-takehome-pw/README.md

 To see what all these commands are doing under the hook check them out in the `scripts` portion of the `package.json`.

+Go here to learn more about eslint: <https://eslint.org/>
+Go here to learn about the playwright specific linting rules: <https://github.com/playwright-community/eslint-plugin-playwright?tab=readme-ov-file>

+---

 ## Reporting

 The primary report in continuous integration is the playwright html report.
 Embedded within this report can be screenshots, logs, videos and traces.